-This fabulous cushion cover is the result of a collaboration combining Aboriginal designs and traditional Kashmiri rug-making techniques.
+This fabulous cushion cover is the result of a cross cultural project of Aboriginal designs and traditional Kashmiri rug-making techniques.

 Using hand dyed wool and chain stitch embroidery, this is a totally handmade piece.